mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

 Now, whenever somebody goes to the base URL of the application + an existing alias, they get redirected to the full URL.

-This app is simple enough to be described but involves enough moving parts to be representative of some real-world issues.
-As a bonus, there are enough existing implementations on the web to compare with.
+This app is simple to describe but involves enough moving parts to be representative of some real-world issues.
+As a bonus, there are many existing implementations on the web to compare with.

 Serverless URL Shortener
 ------------------------

-I'm a big proponent of serverless architecture: developing cloud applications as a combination of serverless functions and managed cloud services.
-They are fast to develop, effortless to run, and will cost me nothing unless my URL shortener gets lots of users.
+I'm a big proponent of the serverless architecture: the style of cloud applications being a combination of serverless functions and managed cloud services.
+They are fast to develop, effortless to run and cost pennies unless the application gets lots of users.

-My examples are going to be in AWS, but this could be Microsoft Azure or Google Cloud Platform too.
+My examples are going to use Amazon AWS, but this could be Microsoft Azure or Google Cloud Platform too.

-So, my basic idea is to store URLs with short names as key-value pairs in Amazon DynamoDB and use AWS Lambdas to run the application code.
+So, the gist is to store URLs with short names as key-value pairs in Amazon DynamoDB and use AWS Lambdas to run the application code.
 Here is the initial sketch:

 ![URL Shortener with AWS Lambda and DynamoDB](lambda-dynamodb.png)

 <figcaption>URL Shortener with AWS Lambda and DynamoDB</figcaption>

-The top Lambda receives an event when somebody decides to add a new URL.
-It gets the name and the URL from the request and saves them as an item in the DynamoDB table.
+The Lambda on the top receives an event when somebody decides to add a new URL.
+It extracts the name and the URL from the request and saves them as an item in the DynamoDB table.

-The bottom Lambda gets called when a user navigates to a short URL.
-It reads the full URL based on the requested path and returns a `301` response with the corresponding location.
+The Lambda at the bottom is called when a user navigates to a short URL.
+The code reads the full URL based on the requested path and returns a 301 response with the corresponding location.

 Here is the implementation of the `Open URL` Lambda in JavaScript: